wacncontent/CustomizeTool/removeCommentOutput/articles/automation/automation-runbook-input-parameters.md

 ### Start a runbook and assign parameters

-A runbook can be started many ways: through the Azure Management Portal UI, with a webhook,  with the PowerShell cmdlets, with the REST API, or with an SDK.
+A runbook can be started many ways: through the Azure portal UI, with a webhook,  with the PowerShell cmdlets, with the REST API, or with an SDK.
 Below we discuss different methods for starting a runbook and assigning parameters.

-- **Start a published runbook by using the Azure Management Portal and assign parameters**
+- **Start a published runbook by using the Azure portal and assign parameters**

-When you [start the runbook](/documentation/articles/automation-starting-a-runbook#starting-a-runbook-with-the-azure-portal.md), the **Start Runbook** blade opens and you can configure values for the parameters that you just created.
+When you [start the runbook](/documentation/articles/automation-starting-a-runbook/#starting-a-runbook-with-the-azure-portal), the **Start Runbook** blade opens and you can configure values for the parameters that you just created.

 ![Start using the portal](./media/automation-runbook-input-parameters/automation_04_StartRunbookUsingPortal.png)